ekmwest/countries/README.md

 # Countries

-A public read-only database of countries defined by [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1).
+A public read-only database of countries defined in [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1).

 *(As of Nov 2022, the database includes Kosovo, assigned with [country code XK](https://en.wikipedia.org/wiki/XK_(user_assigned_code)), expected to be issued by the UN Terminology Bulletin.)*

 ## Using the database

-The database can be accessed in `json` format at:
+The database can be accessed in `json`:

 ```
 https://countries.ekmwest.io/countries.json
 ```

-The database can also be imported as a javascript array:
+It can also be imported as a javascript array:

 ```js
 import { countries } from "https://countries.ekmwest.io/countries.js";